IIIF/api/source/presentation/4.0/index.md

 | `PerspectiveCamera` | `PerspectiveCamera` mimics the way the human eye sees, in that objects further from the camera are smaller |
 | `OrthographicCamera` | `OrthographicCamera` removes visual perspective, resulting in object size remaining constant regardless of its distance from the camera |

 Cameras are positioned within the Scene facing in a specified direction.
 Both position and direction are defined through the Annotation which adds the Camera to the Scene, described below in the sections on [Painting Annotations][], [Transforms][], and [Relative Rotation][].

 If either the position or direction is not specified, then the position defaults to the origin, and facing direction defaults to pointing along the z axis towards negative infinity.
-The camera's up direction by default points along the y axis towards positive infinity, but this may be modified by transforms.

 The region of the Scene's space that is observable by the camera is bounded by two planes orthogonal to the direction the camera is facing, given in the `near` and `far` properties, and a vertical projection angle that provides the top and bottom planes of the region.